surveyjs/survey-library/docs/design-survey-conditional-logic.md

 *Definition*: `avgInArray(questionName: expression, propertyName: string): number`

-Returns an average of numbers in an array taken from a given question property.
+Returns the average of numbers in an array taken from a given question property.

 *Example*: `"expression": "avgInArray({matrixdynamic2}, 'quantity') > 10"`